hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/AdvConfProperties.md

 ## Advanced Configuration Properties

-Hazelcast has advanced configuration properties to tune some aspects of it.
-These can be set as property name and value pairs through declarative configuration, programmatic configuration or JVM system property.
+Hazelcast has advanced configuration properties to tune some aspects of Hazelcast.
+You can set them as property name and value pairs through declarative configuration, programmatic configuration or JVM system property.

 **Declarative Configuration**